 WHAT HAPPENS AFTER I REGISTER?

 When you register with DMAchoice, your preferences are provided to companies and organizations that subscribe to our service.
-All DMA members that market to consumers are required to run their lists of prospective customers every month against DMAchoice and to remove these individuals from their prospective mailing campaigns.
+All ANA members that market to consumers are required to run their lists of prospective customers every month against DMAchoice and to remove these individuals from their prospective mailing campaigns.

 WILL REGISTRATION WITH DMAchoice END ALL ADVERTISING MAIL?